holbiejlln/holbertonschool-shell/loops_conditions_and_parsing/README.md

-# 12-tell_the_story_of_passwd
+# 13-lets_parse_apache_logs

-This Bash script reads the `/etc/passwd` file and prints a formatted "story" for each user.
+This Bash script parses an Apache access log and displays each visitor's IP address along with the HTTP status code.

 ## How to Run